 - Use of an identical or similar sign for identical or similar goods or services, leading to a risk of confusion or association.

 - Use of an identical or similar sign that takes unfair advantage of or is detrimental to the distinctive character or reputation of the registered trademark, regardless of a likelihood of confusion.

 Evidence in Court: Any type of evidence that is deemed appropriate may be presented in court.
 The court will evaluate the weight and relevance of the evidence provided by both parties.

-In criminal cases, an investigator will be appointed to conduct investigations in order to establish infringement.
+In criminal cases related to trademark infringement, an investigator is typically appointed to conduct investigations and gather evidence to establish the infringement.